 An SDR might wind up costing your firm twice their compensation.
 That indicates that the average SDR might cost up to $150,000 each year.

 Nearly 75% of fast-growing businesses use SDRs with little more than a year of experience.
-Additionally, it takes a typical SDR three months to reach full quota.
-When you consider that the average SDR tenure is just 14.2 months, that doesn't seem so awful.
+Additionally, it takes a typical SDR three months to reach the full quota.
+Considering that the average SDR tenure is just 14.2 months, that doesn't seem so awful.
 You're putting in all that effort in anticipation of 11 months of quota-full sales.
 After that, you must be looking for a new hire to keep the sales process continuing.

-With each new hire, you are taking a guess of adding a new person to the company who may not fit into the culture.
+With each new hire, you are guessing to add a new person to the company who may not fit into the culture.
 Additionally, a poor fit could result in a shorter stay.

 On the contrary, it takes less than a month before the outsourced agency is ready to ramp up.